ethereum/EIPs/EIPS/eip-subscription-tokens.md

 ## Abstract
 Recurring payments (hereafter referred to as "subscriptions"), are often tricky to implement, and frequently bad for user experience.
 The current merged standards ([EIP-1337](./eip-1337.md) and [EIP-4885](./eip-4885.md)) are cumbersome for users, because they have to continually remember to transfer an advance amount.
 The user would rather have to approve a fixed amount of transactions than to approve a linear amount of transactions over time.

 This EIP proposes to fix these issues using an extension of [EIP-4524](./eip-4524.md), itself an extension of [EIP-20](./eip-20.md).
-It adds new functions to allow addresses to "subscribe" to other addresses, and for the recieving address to control the amount recieved so that the user can pay for their usage.
+It adds new functions to allow addresses to "subscribe" to other addresses, and for the receiving address to control the amount received so that the user can pay for their usage.

 ## Motivation
 A typical type of ICO is where the token amount is paid out over time.
 This is usually done through a form of pull payment, which is cumbersome for the user.
-With this system, the user only has to make a single transaction to recieve the funds: `updateSubscription` for the maximum uint256 value.
+With this system, the user only has to make a single transaction to receive the funds: `updateSubscription` for the maximum uint256 value.
 Lottery payouts or pensions could also be paid out in this manner.

 NFTs could require that a maintenance cost be paid.
 An silly example could be an NFT game with virtual chickens that require virtual food to stay alive.
 These could be combined in interesting manners -- food can be used to "feed" chickens, which "lay" eggs automatically.
 Eggs could be automatically "exported" to a market, and so on.